joshteng/Azure-Ethereum-mine/nvidia_miner/README.md

 # Setting up a NVIDIA Mining Rig

-1. Use the right motherboard!
+1. Use the right motherboard! (don't try to save a buck here.
+Really.
+Your life will be hell.)
   Good options:
     - Asus Prime Z270 - A
     - ASRock H97 Anniversary